 This spreadsheet will also set your expense budgets for these different categories for next year.
-By dividing by 12 you’ll know what you can spend per month.
-It’s best to have conservative estimates since the markets are always changing and it’s impossible to totally predict what your expenses will do.
+By dividing by 12, you’ll know what you can spend per month.
+It’s best to have conservative estimates since the real estate market is always changing, and it’s impossible to predict what your expenses will be exactly.

 Under the Monthly Tracker tab, we begin to break down your number of transactions, gross commission income, expenses, and profit by month.
 Ideally, you’ll want to use historical trends you’ve noticed in your business to create a proper forecast.

-For example, we as realtors tend to sell more in the summer months than in the winter.
+For example, a real estate agent tends to sell more in the summer months than in the winter.
 Therefore, your summer months should show more transactions and commission income than the winter months.

 This tab, as seen below, will keep track of your progress towards goals as you follow your real estate business plan throughout the year.

 The goal you want to reach by the end of the year is on the right-hand side under the “Total” column.
 Take this number and divide it by twelve to come up with an average monthly goal.
 Then go back and adjust the numbers a bit for seasonality in your business.

 At the end of each month, come back to this table and fill out how you did in the rows marked “Actual” so you can compare numbers and see where you are with your goals.
 The row below each “Actual” input will track how much you exceeded or missed your goal.

 Breaking your goals down into smaller monthly or quarterly chunks is easier to manage and will help you stay focused on what’s at hand in your business.

 Often, as agents earn more money they spend more money, causing them to stay on the hamster wheel indefinitely.
 To prevent this, you need to have a defined income goal.